Jean-Claude Van Damme: Public image and influence

-Many martial artists, athletes, and filmmakers have cited Van Damme as an influence, such as Alain Moussi, Scott Adkins, Ron Smoorenburg, Will Smith, Dave Callaham, Adam Brody, Jay Cutler, Lyoto Machida, Michael Page, Anderson Silva, Georges St-Pierre, Cain Velasquez, Nick Diaz, Nate Diaz, Conor McGregor, Jiří Procházka, Mirko Cro Cop, Rico Verhoeven, Tom Duquesnoy, John Albert, Charles Rosa, Murad Ramazanov, Halil Amir, Andrei Stoica, Giorgio Petrosyan, Alfie Davis, Enkh-Orgil Baatarkhuu, and Angela Chang.
+Many martial artists, athletes, and filmmakers have cited Van Damme as an influence, such as Alain Moussi, Scott Adkins, Ron Smoorenburg, Will Smith, Dave Callaham, Adam Brody, Jay Cutler, Lyoto Machida, Michael Page, Anderson Silva, Georges St-Pierre, Cain Velasquez, Nick Diaz, Nate Diaz, Michael Bisping, Conor McGregor, Jiří Procházka, Mirko Cro Cop, Rico Verhoeven, Tom Duquesnoy, John Albert, Charles Rosa, Murad Ramazanov, Halil Amir, Andrei Stoica, Giorgio Petrosyan, Alfie Davis, Enkh-Orgil Baatarkhuu, and Angela Chang.
 In August 2016, Georges St-Pierre described fighting Van Damme in the film Kickboxer: Vengeance as "a dream come true".

 American professional wrestler Robert Alexander Szatkowski was given his ring name "Rob Van Dam" in 1992 by Ron Slinker, a promoter in Florida, possibly because of his martial arts experience and his resemblance to Van Damme.
+Belgian professional wrestler Bernard Vandamme took his name from both the above.

 The original video game Mortal Kombat (1992) was conceived as a fighting game based on Van Damme.
 Creators Ed Boon and John Tobias had originally wanted to star Van Damme himself in the game.
 That fell through as he had allegedly a prior deal for another game under the auspices of the Sega Genesis platform.
 Boon and Tobias eventually decided to create a character named Johnny Cage, who is modelled after Van Damme, primarily from Van Damme's appearance and outfit in the martial arts film Bloodsport.
 In the German version of the Donkey Kong 64 website, DK's greatest hero is Jean-Claude Van Kong.

 In 2016, Van Damme was named as the "World Boxing Council Muay Thai Ambassador" by the WBC.